 Sent for investigation

-You may be sent for an investigation.
-Following the investigation the clinical team may arrange for a further appointment (face-to-face, by telephone or by video technology) or write to you with the result.
+Following the investigation the clinical team may arrange for a further appointment (face-to-face, by telephone or by video technology) or write to the family with the result.

 Referred to another consultant

 After your consultation it may be decided the opinion of another Clinical team is required.
-This could be to a consultant within the orthopaedic department who is more specialised with a specific orthopaedic problem or a consultant in another specialty if the diagnosis is not thought to be an orthopaedic problem.
+This could be to a consultant within the orthopaedic department who have more experience with a specific orthopaedic problem or a consultant in another specialty if the diagnosis is not thought to be orthopaedic in nature.